Last Updated on September 17, 2022 by Anne-Sophie Reinhardt

 This one should be a no-brainer – no one likes or wants debt.

 There’s also the added benefit of improving your credit score, which will give you more options for the future.
 You could qualify for that car loan to get a better car.
-Maybe qualify for a home loan or a business loan, or a student loan.
+Maybe qualify for a home loan a business loan, or a student loan.

 Finally, if you have debt that you can’t get rid of quickly, it’s best to set up a payment plan and stick to it.